Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 2.1 Claim 1: Placement Never Touches the CPU

-Unreal Engine builds grass instance buffers on the CPU. `FGrassBuilder` runs async tasks fed by the landscape grass map, and it hitches when landscape components stream.
-The problem is not that the CPU is slow at placing grass — the problem is that placing grass on the CPU means every frame's worth of placement is bounded by CPU cycles that could be spent on gameplay logic.
+Unreal Engine builds grass instance buffers on the CPU. `FGrassBuilder` runs async tasks fed by the landscape grass map.
+It hitches when landscape components stream.
+The CPU is not slow at placing grass.
+Placing grass on the CPU means every frame's worth of placement is bounded by CPU cycles that could be spent on gameplay logic.

 Helio's placement is a compute shader over a residency-cached tile ring.
 The CPU cost is a constant-size uniform write per frame, independent of density.

 #### The tile ring

 The world is a grid of 8-metre tiles.
 A ring of tiles around the camera is resident.
-On camera motion, tiles entering the ring are pushed to a `place_queue`; tiles leaving are freed LRU.
-At most `max_tiles_per_frame` (default 24) are placed per frame, so churn is amortised and a teleport degrades to a few frames of progressive fill-in rather than a hitch.
+On camera motion, tiles entering the ring are pushed to a `place_queue`.
+Tiles leaving are freed LRU.
+At most `max_tiles_per_frame` (default 24) are placed per frame.
+Churn is amortised.
+A teleport degrades to a few frames of progressive fill-in rather than a hitch.

 Placement for one tile: one workgroup per tile, each lane evaluating a stratified candidate (jittered grid, blue-noise offset from the seed hash) against the density weight, writing survivors into that tile's slab.
 Deterministic: same tile coordinate, same generation, same seed => byte-identical blade list, on any GPU.
 This is directly testable and is a CI test.

-**Why residency caching wins:** regenerating every visible blade every frame is the common GPU-grass shortcut and costs ~1 ms at 1 M blades.
-Caching makes the steady-state placement cost zero and the moving-camera cost proportional to ring perimeter, not ring area.
+**Why residency caching wins:** regenerating every visible blade every frame is the common GPU-grass shortcut.
+It costs ~1 ms at 1 M blades.
+Caching makes the steady-state placement cost zero.
+The moving-camera cost is proportional to ring perimeter, not ring area.

 #### The deterministic placement algorithm